-The highest priority remains delivering and accelerating the work on the Legacy Ponds and Silos at Sellafield.
+The highest priority remains delivering and accelerating the work on the

+Legacy Ponds and Silos at Sellafield.
 The proportion of expenditure on these programmes has risen considerably and there is a greater sense of urgency and real progress on site.
-The new Sellafield Performance Plan (ref 4) is now being used as a basis for building our business plan targets for the site and successful delivery will ensure that critical national infrastructure continues to operate effectively.
+The new Sellafield Performance Plan (ref 1) is now being used as a basis for building our business plan targets for the site and successful delivery will ensure that critical national infrastructure continues to operate effectively.
 We are confident this is a credible plan for Sellafield, underpinned both technically and in terms of capability, which will give us the best chance of success.

-At the time of writing this foreword we have announced that Babcock Dounreay Partnership (consortium comprising Babcock Nuclear Services Ltd, CH2M Hill and URS Holdings (UK) Ltd) has emerged as the preferred bidder to take the site to its Interim State.
+Babcock Dounreay Partnership (a consortium comprising Babcock Nuclear Services Ltd, CH2M Hill and URS Holdings (UK) Ltd) has emerged as the preferred bidder to take the Dounreay site to its Interim State.
 Their proposal will deliver significant acceleration and costs savings for the taxpayer through a combination of innovative technology and enhanced productivity.
-We are working on a smooth transition and the key will then be to ensure plans translate into action.
+We look forward to working with Babcock Dounreay Partnership in translating plans into action.

-The new optimised route to Care and Maintenance across the Magnox fleet that was outlined last year has been successfully turned into firm plans which are already being taken forward.
+The new optimised route towards Care and Maintenance across the Magnox fleet that was outlined last year has been successfully turned into firm plans which are already being taken forward.
 A similar approach is now being adopted at Harwell and Winfrith to secure a better outcome across the two sites.

 As stated in last year's plan, pressure on our funding will continue and we remain committed to continuous, rigorous oversight of all activities to ensure we are spending taxpayers' money effectively.
-In particular, we will be dealing with the loss of income arising from the closure of Oldbury and we will continue to target further reductions in support and overhead costs in order to maximise funds towards front line activity.
+In particular, we will be dealing with the loss of income arising from the end of power generation at Oldbury and we will continue to target further reductions in support and overhead costs in order to maximise funds towards front line activity.